 - regularly providing agencies with reports on the progress of, and actual and outstanding costs associated with, each claim;

-- where required, negotiating settlements with third parties with regard to small claims (ie claims up to $5 000) and, where appropriate, ensuring that a Deed of Release is prepared by the Office of the Solicitor-General to prevent further action; and
+- where required, negotiating settlements with third parties with regard to small claims (ie claims up to $5 000);

 - paying claim costs and settlements.